 In addition to having several years’ experience as a designer/artist, creative directors must have certain qualities and skills to advance to this position:

 Creative Director Work Environment

-The work environment of a creative director is fast-paced and stressful; however, their natural ambitions help them to be productive in such an environment.
+The work environment of a creative director is fast-paced and stressful.
+Their natural ambitions help them to be productive in such an environment.
 Creative directors typically work in an office environment, although they are known to travel among various locations to coordinate plans and gather ideas.
-They work fulltime, and nearly half of all creative directors are self-employed, hiring out their services.
+They work full-time, and nearly half of all creative directors are self-employed, hiring out their services.